 The ability of climate models to simulate historical climate, its change, and its variability, has improved in many aspects since the AR4 (see Section 9.6.1).
 But for Africa there is no clear evidence that the modest increase in resolution and a better representation of the land surface processes in many CMIP5 models have resulted in marked improvements (e.g., Figure 9.39).
 The CMIP5 models projection for this century is further warming in all seasons in the considered four sub-regions, while precipitation show some distinct sub-regional and seasonally dependent changes.
 In the October to March half year all four regions are projected to receive practically unaltered precipitation amounts by 2081-2100, although somewhat elevated in RCP8.5.
-In the April to September half year SAH, WAF and EAF will experience little change but a quite notable reduction in SAF is projected (see Table 14.1,
+In the April to September half year SAH, WAF and EAF will experience little change but a quite notable reduction in SAF is projected (see Table 14.1, Figures AI.40-AI.51).

-Figures AI.40 to AI.51).
 This is consistent with the results from CMIP3 as depicted in Figure 14.23 in the West African monsoon wet season and austral summer.
-High resolution information provided by the Japanese high-resolution model ensemble also matches this finding.
+High resolution information provided by the Japanese high resolution model ensemble also matches this finding.

-In summary, given models' ability to capture local processes, large scale climate evolution and their linkages, it is very likely that all of Africa will continue to warm during the 21st century.
+In summary, due to the physical understanding of the processes involved and models (in)ability to capture large scale climate evolution and represent local processes, it is very likely that all of Africa will continue to warm during the 21st century.
 The overall quality of the CMIP5 models imply, that SAH already very dry is very likely to remain very dry.
-But there is low confidence in projection statements about drying or wetting of WAF.
-Owing to models' ability to capture the overall monsoonal behaviour, there is medium confidence in projections of a small delay in the rainy season with an increase at the end of the season.
-There is medium confidence in projections showing little change in mean precipitation in EAF and reduced precipitation in the Austral winter in SAF, as models tend to represent Indian Ocean SST developments with credibility.
+Due to the inability of GCMs to capture the convective systems adequately, there is low confidence in projection statements about drying or wetting of WAF.
+But due to models ability to capture the overall monsoonal behaviour, there is medium confidence in projections of a small delay in the rainy season with an increase at the end of the season.
+There is medium confidence in projections showing little change in mean precipitation in EAF and reduced precipitation in the Austral winter in SAF, since models tend to represent Indian Ocean SST developments with credibility.
 Likewise, increasing rainfall in EAF is likely for the short rainy season, but low confidence exists in projections regarding drying or wetting in the long rainy season.